metabase/metabase/docs/code-reviews.md

 * Code that impacts other engineer’s work should be reviewed by those engineers
 * A :+1: is the default “I’m ok with this"
 * A :+0: (I made that up) is “I’m not thrilled with this, but other people saying “+1” means it can be merged
 * A :-1: is a hard veto.
-This should be used sparingly in run of the mill PRs, and only for things that are either violations of a style guide, or break assumptions about another part of the code base depends on.
+This should be used sparingly in run of the mill PRs, and only for things that are missing tests, flagrant violations of a style guide, or break assumptions another part of the code base depends on.
 * If you cut a major branch without discussing design, or talking through implications with other engineers whose work might be impacted, you should expect a :-1:, and not be hung up on reworking controversial sections.
 * Any PR that has a :-1: CANNOT be merged until it is resolved.
 * The owner of the PR and the person casting a :-1: should resolve the differences in approach.